the-spyke/undercut/packages/undercut-cli/README.md

 10
 ```

-To use a string as an input you need to put it into multiple quotes.
+To make the source a JavaScript string you need to put it into multiple quotes.
 For example, `'""asd""'` will be parsed as `"asd"`:

 ```sh
 $ undercut -s '""asd""'